Upcoming IPOs for 2019

 An IPO is still on the table but not seen as necessary now.
 The company has expanded internationally through acquisition without needing money from public markets, but its investments and growth could demand more funds.

-The company has not confirmed its IPO plans but has ambitions that could require funding.
+The company has ambitions that could require funding.
 It manages nearly $100 billion in volumes for its clients over 160 countries and said in 2017 that it was looking to have over 10% of the global remittance market by 2020 from just 6.75% at the time.

 Eaton Towers was rumoured to be preparing to launch an IPO in early 2018 at a valuation of around £1.5 billion before reportedly delaying it until 2019 in the hope it could secure a higher valuation in more favourable market conditions.